 thuzhAy – thiruththuzhAy (thuLasi)

-sUdum – wearing (on his divine body parts maintaining the freshness of thuLasi)
+sUdum – wearing (on his divine limbs maintaining the freshness of thuLasi)

-nIdu ninRu avai – with those entities that will live eternally
+nIdu ninRu avai – with those entities which will live eternally

 Adum – be joyfully engaged